Pontifex maximus: Etymology

 The etymology of "pontifex" is uncertain, but the word has been used since Roman times.
-The word appears to consist of the Latin word for "bridge" and the suffix for "maker".
-However, there is a possibility that this definition is a folk etymology for an Etruscan term, since Roman religion was heavily influenced by Etruscan religion, and little is known about the Etruscan language, which is not Indo-European and thus has different origins from Latin.
+The word appears to consist of the Latin word for "bridge" and the suffix for "maker" (pons + facere)".
+However, there is a possibility that this definition is a folk etymology for an Etruscan term, since Roman religion was heavily influenced by Etruscan religion, and little is known about the Etruscan language, which is a non-Indo-European and poorly attested language.

-According to the common interpretation, the term pontifex means "bridge-builder" (pons + facere); "maximus" means "greatest".
-This was perhaps originally meant in a literal sense: the position of bridge-builder was indeed an important one in Rome, where the major bridges were over the Tiber, the sacred river (and a deity): only prestigious authorities with sacral functions could be allowed to "disturb" it with mechanical additions.
+According to the common interpretation whereby the term pontifex means "bridge-builder", this could have been originally meant in a literal sense: the position of bridge-builder was indeed an important one in Rome, where the major bridges were over the Tiber, the sacred river (and a deity): only prestigious authorities with sacral functions could be allowed to "disturb" it with mechanical additions.
 However, it was always understood in its symbolic sense as well: the pontifices were the ones who smoothed the "bridge" between gods and men.

 The interpretation of the word pontifex as "bridge-builder" was that of Dionysius of Halicarnassus and Marcus Terentius Varro.
 Plutarch pointed out that the term existed before there were any bridges in Rome and derived the word from Old Latin pontis [sic] meaning a powerful or absolute master, while others derived it from potis facere in the sense of "able to sacrifice".
 The last derivation is mentioned also by Varro, who rejected it, but it was the view of pontifex maximus Quintus Scaevola.
 Others have held that the word was originally pompifex (leader of public processions).
-The word pons originally meant "way" and pontifex would thus mean "maker of roads and bridges".
+The word pons originally meant "way" and pontifex would thus mean "maker of roads and bridges."

 Another opinion is that the word is a corruption of a similar-sounding but etymologically unrelated Etruscan word.
 Yet another hypothesis considers the word as a loan from the Sabine language, in which it would mean a member of a college of five, from Osco-Umbrian ponte, five.
 This explanation takes into account that the college was established by Sabine king Numa Pompilius and the institution is Italic: the expressions pontis and pomperias found in the Iguvine Tablets may denote a group or division of five or by five.
 The pontifex would thence be a member of a sacrificial college known as pomperia (Latin quinio).